tdwg/tdwg-theme/README.md

 1. Go to the `src/scss`
 2. Update the relevant `.scss` files
-3. Generate the CSS in `static/css` with: `npm run build:css`
+3. Generate the CSS in `static/css` with `npm run build:css`
-4. Or, do step 3 automatically on every change with: `npm run watch:css`
+4. Or, do step 3 automatically on every change with `npm run watch:css`

 #### Update JS

 1. Go to the `src/js`
 2. Update or add the relevant `.js` files
-3. Copy the updated JS files to `static/js` (will be emptied) as well as the required JS files for Bootstrap with: `npm run build:js`
+3. Copy the updated JS files to `static/js` (will be emptied) as well as the required JS files for Bootstrap with `npm run build:js`
 4. Or, do step 3 automatically on every change with `npm run watch:js`

 **Important**: do not touch files in the `static` directory: those are all generated!
 Look for the files in `src` instead.
+To completely rebuild the `static` directory, do `npm run build:all`

 ## Contributors